-A Member may request a change in the amount of their coverage or their Dependent's coverage under this benefit at any time.
-However, requests to increase coverage will not be granted without submission of proof of health deemed satisfactory by Blue Cross.
+A Member may request a change in the amount of their Dependent's coverage under this benefit at any time.
+However, requests to increase coverage in excess of the non-evidence limit or more than 31 days after a Life Event will not be granted without submission of proof of health deemed satisfactory by Blue Cross.